TRY OUR FREE APP

 • Middle-grade novels (25,000+ words) — 3-6 months

 Keep in mind that with a kids’ book, you’ll probably spend more time thinking about the story than actually writing it.
-This is especially true for picture books and early reader books, which need strong concepts behind them in order to sell!
+This is especially true for books with pictures and early reader books, which need strong concepts behind them in order to sell!
 While there may only be 500 words in a picture book, every single word needs to count — so don’t assume it will be easy just because the writing time is relatively short.

 How much should you write per day?